Recently Viewed:Hawaii Island's Scenic Byways Hawaii Island's Scenic Byways

 Royal Footsteps Along the Kona Coast, Hawaii Island

 This byway is focused on the preservation and interpretation of the numerous significant archaeological, historic and recreational sites found along Alii Drive, along the Southern Kona Coast of Hawaii Island from Kailua Village through Keauhou.
-Travelers can explore the byway by car, bicycle or on foot to experience in seven miles seven hundred years of history.
+Travelers can explore the byway by car, bicycle or on foot to experience in eleven kilometres seven hundred years of history.

 This byway was designated in 2010 and is sponsored by the Kailua Village Business Improvement District.